jaimeandres1945/jaime-portfolio-angular/README.md

  └── environments
 ```

-The application follows a modular structure designed for maintainability and scalability.
+The application follows a modular architecture designed for:

+* maintainability
+* scalability
+* separation of concerns

 ---